How groups sped up client learning and gave us new insights even after more than a decade of teaching

 Groups aid learning only when the group feels safe.
 This is what’s required for people to report on what didn’t work so everyone can learn from it.

-It’s useful to have an instructor to have a group run well, but not always required if group members all take responsibility for how the group functions.
+It’s useful to have an instructor to have a group run well, but it is not always required if group members all take responsibility for how the group functions.

 In 9 weeks, you can gain the power to eliminate a belief in the time it takes to watch a sitcom.
 This is what we promise from the Lefkoe Method Training 1.
 As you know from reading the article above, this learning takes place in a safe group atmosphere that supports you every step of the way.
 We help you achieve a high degree of fluency through daily practice and reflection.
 You will learn and even be able to explain what you learn to yourself and others.

-The course goes on sale on January 28th.
-If you aren’t on the waiting list you won’t get a link to join.
+The course goes on sale on January 16th.
+If you aren’t on the waiting list, you won’t get a link to join.